Classes

 For all classes, we are going to move all communication to the BAND app.
 Families will have access to photos and a quicker way to communicate.

-Starts the week of September 1st
+Starts the week of January 12th (15 week semester)

-Lead Teacher: Lacey
+Lead Teacher: Heather

 Assistant Teacher: Addison